-What Exactly Is Group Therapy?
+What Is Group Therapy?
+Is It for Me?
+(With Examples)

 Group therapy might be the most misunderstood form of therapy out there.
 Many people think it’s just a simple group discussion or a type of learning session.
 At OpenCounseling, we’ve seen apps, online therapy platforms, and even some in-person therapy providers claim to offer group therapy while offering everything but.